Join us for an adventure in flavor!

 Fully cooked Tuscan chicken in the crock pot.

-1. When you are searing the meat, sprinkle some cajun or creole seasoning on the chicken.
+1. When I am searing the meat, I sprinkle some Cajun or Creole seasoning on the chicken.
 Or even my Montreal steak seasoning.
 Great flavors.

-2. Add in extra ingredients like artichoke hearts, capers, roasted peppers or mushrooms.
+2. Some days I add in extra ingredients like artichoke hearts, capers, roasted peppers or mushrooms.

 3. Stir in some white wine when you are making the sauce.

-4. Instead of parmesan, try different cheeses like provolone or mozzarella.
+4. Instead of parmesan, I also try different cheeses like provolone or mozzarella.
 Cream cheese can give you an even creamier dish.

 How about Instant Pot?

 Return the chicken back into the sauce.
-Seal the lid and cook on HIGH pressure for 5minutes, then natural release pressure for 10 minutes.
+Seal the lid and cook on HIGH pressure for 5 minutes, then allow for a natural release of pressure for 10 minutes.

-Put instant pot back on SAUTE mode.
-Stir in spinach and cook until it is wilted.
+Once done, put the Instant Pot back on SAUTE mode.
+Stir in spinach and cook until it wilts.

 The metal bowl of Tuscan chicken next to a bowl of tri colored tortellini.